lforalaska/my-gatsby-project/content/posts/2021-01-07-my-writing-process.md

 **Impact**: Reader thinks I was clearly naturally talented all along.

 The impact does not match the intent.
-I have to understand, from the listener perspective, what the impact is of my words in order to compare it to the intent.
+I have to understand, from the listener perspective, what the impact is before I can match it to the intent.

 ## tl;dr